 Overnight: Jerusalem | Breakfast, Dinner

 Start the day with the spectacular panoramic views from Mt.
 Scopus before a stop at the Mount of Olives, the site where Jesus first gave the Lord’s Prayer.
 We visit the Garden of Gethsemane before heading to the Old City where we see the Western Wall, the Temple Mount, Via Dolorosa and the Church of the Holy Sepulchre.
 Just outside of the Old City is Mount Zion with the traditional tomb of King David and the Room of the Last Supper.
+Travel today and tomorrow is within the West Bank.

 On day 7 we discover new Jerusalem, starting with the official memorial site of Yad Vashem, a sprawling complex dedicated to the Jewish victims of the Holocaust.
 After paying our respects we head to Ein Karem, a picturesque village where John the Baptist was born.
 Spend some time in the Israel Museum visiting the Shrine of the Book, which houses the Dead Sea Scrolls, and a detailed model of Jerusalem from the time of the Second Temple.
 Passing the Knesset (House of Parliament) and the campus of the Hebrew University we make our way to Bethlehem in the West Bank where we visit Rachel’s Tomb and the Church of the Nativity.
 Then we return to Jerusalem for the night.